tenlevels/spruce/README.md

     VOLUME - SELECT + L1 (lower) START + R1 (higher)

   *WHILE IN GAME*

+  - Quit Game - Hold Select for 2 seconds and then:
+    Press B to quit game or Start to Save and Shutdown.

   - SAVE/LOAD STATE RETROARCH - Home button
     EXIT GAME - Select + Start (PSP home button and exit through menu) Pico-8 press start from gamelist and home from splore